 The Mid-Autumn Festival, also known as the Moon Festival or Mooncake Festival, falls on the 15th day of the 8th month on the Chinese calendar and typically lasts for at least three days.
 This usually takes place in September.
 Depending on the year, the Mid-Autumn Festival may take place on the same day as the National Day (Golden Week).

 National Day, also known as the Golden Week, starts on October 1 and lasts one week.
-This holiday commemorates the establishment of the People’s Republic of China as a nation on October 1, 1949.
+The Chinese government established this holiday to commemorate the forming of their country as an independent nation on October 1, 1949.

 Shipping from China to the U.S.

-United States Customs and Border Protection (CBP) conducts random searches of cargo imported into the U.S. to determine legal compliance.
-The extent of a CBP examination is unpredictable, ranging from the use of X-rays to a physical exam by the Contraband Enforcement Team.
+The United States Customs and Border Protection (CBP) conducts random searches of cargo imported into the U.S. to determine legal compliance.
+The extent of a CBP examination is unpredictable, ranging from the use of X-rays to a physical exam by the Contraband Enforcement Team (CET).

 Ideally, your freight forwarding company is also a logistics service that can help you navigate the formalities associated with importing foreign goods, including preparing the necessary documentation.

-The information contained in an air waybill should include the name and address of the shipper, the name and address of the consignee, the three-letter origin airport code, three-letter destination airport code, a declared value for customs clearance, the number of items, the gross weight, and a description of the goods.
+The information contained in an air waybill should include the name and address of the shipper, the name and address of the consignee, the origin country and destination country, complete with three-letter airport codes, a declared value for customs clearance, the number of items, the gross weight, and a description of the goods.

 Bill of Lading

-If your goods are shipped by sea, a bill of lading shows proof of receipt of goods by the sea carrier.
-Like an air waybill, the bill of lading is a legal document and, once signed by all parties, is an enforceable contract between the carrier and the shipper.
+If you ship your goods by sea, a bill of lading serves as proof of receipt of the shipment by the sea carrier.
+Like an air waybill, the bill of lading is a legal document and, once signed by all parties, is an enforceable contract between carrier and shipper.